Jekyll One

 Quote block

-If the text element, or excerpt, to be quoted is more than one paragraph, place the multine text between delimiter lines consisting of four underscores __.
+If your quote is more than one paragraph long, place the text between two delimiter lines made of four underscores __.

 Synopsis